• Telemedicine appointments are available via Facetime (iPhone), Duo (Android), or Skype

 PATIENT’S GUIDE to TOTAL HIP REPLACEMENT

-THEN you will be wheeled into the OR.
+THEN THE SPINAL: you will be wheeled into the OR.
 The OR table is in the center of the room and is well padded but very narrow.
-You’ll be asked to transfer over to the OR table and sit on the edge of the table so the anesthesiologist can place the spinal.
+You’ll be asked to transfer over to the OR table and sit on the edge of the table so anesthesia can place the spinal.
 Spinal anesthesia is preferred over general anesthesia as overall complications are diminished with the spinal.
-You don’t have the cognitive delay you get with the general and spinal anesthesia does not affect your driving ie braking response time.
+You don’t have the cognitive delay you get with the general, and spinal anesthesia does not affect your driving ie braking response time, so you can drive after surgery when you are not on narcotics and are confident in your ability to hit the brakes (2 weeks average).

 ARCH YOUR BACK LIKE YOU’RE